Pennsylvania CNA Certification

 Learn about the curricula, length of programs and additional requirements for two of these schools.
 The table that concludes this article also provides more details about these institutions.

-- Delaware County Community College is located in Media, a suburb of Philadelphia, and offers a course for aspiring CNAs.
+- York County School of Technology is located in York, just south of Harrisburg, and offers a course for aspiring CNAs.

 - Commonwealth Technical Institute is situated in Johnstown in the western portion of the state.
 This school offers a nurse's aide diploma.